iZettle/api-documentation/finance-api/overview.md

 Finance API overview
 ======
-Merchants who take payments with Zettle have an Zettle account.
+Merchants who take payments with Zettle have a Zettle account.
 The account processes transactions for the payments.
 For example, card payments made with Zettle card readers.

 The Finance API is used to fetch finance-related information that is processed through Zettle.
 The information includes account balance, all the transactions processed through Zettle, and payout.